barionleg/cesium.wiki.gs/Roadmap.md

 If you would like to support Cesium, consider:
 * [Contributing](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/CONTRIBUTING.md#getting-started-contributing) new features, bug fixes, doc, and forum participation.
 * Sharing the cost of development by funding AGI, the company who started Cesium, to prioritize items important to your project.
-Contact the Cesium Product Manager, [Todd Smith](http://cesiumjs.org/team/ToddSmith/), at todd@agi.com.
+Contact the Cesium Product Manager, [Todd Smith](http://cesiumjs.org/team/ToddSmith/), at todd@agi.com for an informal conversation.

 ## Past Student Programs